Katharine McPhee Takes Swipe At Bernie Sanders On Twitter: ‘Accept Your Runner Up Status’

 “Somebody tell a certain *bro* running that sometimes you need to accept your runner up status and move on,” the 34-year-old starlet wrote on Tuesday night.

-“I’d know,” she added, referring to her own runner up status on American Idol, which she lost in the season five finale to Taylor Hicks in 2006.
+“I’d know,” she added, referring to her own runner up status on American Idol, which she lost in the Season 5 finale to Taylor Hicks in 2006.

 Sanders lost the Democratic nomination to Hillary Clinton in 2016, and while McPhee’s tweet never directly mentioned the Vermont senator, the context of the post coupled with his entrance in the 2020 presidential race all but confirmed the swipe was directed towards him.

 Katharine’s post was met with a range of responses, with some replying with GIFs to express the humor they found in her sassy jab.
-Meanwhile others took it a little more seriously, and pointed out that by her logic, Hillary Clinton should have given up after her loss for the Democratic nomination to former President Barack Obama in 2008.
+Meanwhile, others took it a little more seriously and pointed out that by her logic, Hillary Clinton should have given up after her loss for the Democratic nomination to former President Barack Obama in 2008.

 Katharine McPhee tweets 'bro' Bernie Sanders needs to accept his 'runner up status'https://t.co/5DV628JPp8